-But few companies pay the same level of attention to their employee experience.
+But few companies pay the same level of attention to their employee experiences.
 Which is odd really, since it’s the employees who make a business what it is.

-But before we dive into why companies must invest in employee experience (EX), it’s important to understand what this concept entails.
+But before we dive into why companies must invest in employee experiences (EX), it’s important to understand what this concept entails.

-Simply put, EX refers to the collective experiences an individual employee has within an organization – beginning from the first point of contact by HR for a job opening to the last day of their employment and beyond.
+Simply put, employee experiences or EX refers to the collective experiences an individual employee has within an organization – beginning from the first point of contact by HR for a job opening to the last day of their employment and beyond.

 What many employers get wrong here is they think employee engagement is the same as employee experience.
 They send out a survey once a year which shows their staff are X% engaged, and that will do.
-But they fail to actively manage and curate EX to improve engagement.
+But they fail to actively manage and curate employee experiences to improve engagement.

-Think of EX as a means to engagement – which ultimately translates to employees who are committed to their jobs and to your organization.
+Think of employee experiences as a means to engagement – which ultimately translates to employees who are committed to their jobs and to your organization.